 You can find biographical information about me on my Biography page.
 You can also find links to several interviews with Kenn Nesbitt in the links section.
 If you have any questions that are not answered there, please feel free to send me an email and I will be happy to answer whatever other questions you might have.

-I visit schools all over the country, and I would love to visit your school, but in order to do so I must be invited by someone who works at the school, such as a teacher, librarian or principal.
-If you would like your school to invite me to visit, please let your teacher, librarian or principal know about my website, and encourage them to visit the School Visits page for information about my assemblies, workshops and other programs.
+I visit schools online all over the world, and I would love to visit your school, but in order to do so I must be invited by someone who works at the school, such as a teacher, librarian or principal.
+If you would like your school to invite me to visit online, please let your teacher, librarian or principal know about my website, and encourage them to visit the School Visits page for information about my programs.